Our Commitment to the Future.

-We know sustainability takes a long time, but it starts with us.
+We know sustainability takes time and effort, but it starts with all of us.
 As we work towards reaching our sustainability goals, we’ll continue to develop ways to ensure a livable future for our communities and future generations.

 Solar Panels Installations

-We now have four locations that are producing solar electricity—Jericho, Williston, Fairfax and St. Albans.
+We now have five locations that are producing solar electricity—Jeffersonville, Jericho, Williston, Fairfax and St. Albans.

 with solar panels